« Previous Page

 mean.
 To help you understand the importance of this test, fill out the

 medical test information form(What is a PDF document?).

 Your doctor will tell you how soon

 before the procedure to stop eating and drinking.
-Follow the instructions exactly about when to stop eating and drinking, or your surgery may be canceled.
-If your doctor has instructed you to take your medicines on the day of surgery, please do so using only a sip of water.
+Follow the instructions exactly about when to stop eating and drinking, or your procedure may be canceled.
+If your doctor has instructed you to take your medicines on the day of procedure, please do so using only a sip of water.

 Arrange to have someone drive you home after the

 Three sputum samples are

 usually collected over 3 days.
 Your doctor will give you a container to collect

 the sputum.
 This container may have a small amount of liquid (called fixative)